flutter-it/docs/docs/documentation/listen_it/best_practices.md

 **Key Finding**: Chains create circular references with their source, but Dart's garbage collector handles this correctly when the entire cycle becomes unreachable from GC roots.

 **How it works**:
-- Chains register as listeners on their source (hot subscription model)
+- Chains register as listeners on their source (immediately if eager, or when first listener is added if lazy)
 - This creates a circular reference: `source → listener → chain → source`
 - When the containing object (widget state, service, etc.) becomes unreachable, **the entire cycle is automatically garbage collected**
 - No manual chain disposal needed in most cases!